JCGaytan/EpamChallenge/README.md

 The compose stack launches the API, UI, and an nginx reverse proxy. nginx terminates basic auth, forwards `/api/*` and `/hubs/*` to the API with WebSocket upgrades for SignalR, and serves the built SPA for everything else using the config in `docker/nginx-proxy.conf`.

+The React build baked into the image uses `.env.production` so browser calls stay on the proxy origin (`/api` and `/hubs/processing`).
+Local development keeps targeting the Kestrel port via `.env.development`.

 ## Run the Tests

 - Full .NET suite (includes integration coverage for the cancellation workflow):